 Overview of the concept of sustainability (holistic living and building design that integrates solar concepts, energy efficiency, and material ecology) and its economic, political, and environmental consequences.
-Lecture and handson application focus on sustainable building practices, including design, specification, construction, lifecycle issues, LEED certification and other organizations.
-Exploration of the historical basis for the ideology of sustainability, its applications in today's society.
+Lecture and hands-on application focus on sustainable building practices, including design, specification, construction, lifecycle issues, LEED certification and other organizations.
+The historical basis for the ideology of sustainability, and its applications in today's society will be explored.
 (Offered in the fall)